IrinaDobrideneva/rsschool-cv/cv.md

 **Discord RS-School:** IraDobr (@IrinaDobrideneva)
 ****
 ### About Myself
 A few years ago I had experience in software development.
-For 2 years I worked as QA Engineer.
+I worked as QA Engineer For 2 years.
 It so happened that I ended up in the marketing department and now I'm a marketer.
 But I understand that I’m not interested enough in this area and I want to return to IT.
 I already have some knowledge in HTML coding, so I decided to try to develop in this direction.
 ****
 ### Skills
 Knowledge of the basics of programming (without practice)